Coronavirus (COVID-19) Preparedness Information Learn More

-While you are a patient at St. Francis Hospital you may not be seen by your primary care physician, but by a Hospitalist, who specializes in caring for patients during their hospitalizations.
-St. Francis Hospital has established a team of highly-qualified, experienced Hospitalists to provide care for you throughout your hospital stay, while coordinating the details of your care with your primary care doctor.
+While you are a patient at St. Francis-Emory Healthcare you may not be seen by your primary care physician, but by a Hospitalist, who specializes in caring for patients during their hospitalizations.
+St. Francis has established a team of highly-qualified, experienced Hospitalists to provide care for you throughout your hospital stay, while coordinating the details of your care with your primary care doctor.

 A Hospitalist is a doctor who specializes in the care of hospitalized patients.
 Hospitalists have received a medical degree and are board-certified in either Internal Medicine or Family Practice.
 The Hospitalist will assess and treat your medical condition and coordinate your hospital care, including all diagnostic tests such as x-rays, blood tests or other exams.